Safeguarding Information and Advice

 Parent Safeguarding Resource Hub

-With children likely spending more time online, now is a good time to remind parents of the risks certain websites, apps and social media can pose, so that they are aware of the steps they can take to protect their child.
+With children likely spending more time online, now is a good time to remind parents of the risks certain websites, apps and social media can pose, so that you are aware of the steps you can take to protect your child.

-The links below offer guidance on how to prevent against radicalisation online, as well as highlighting which socialising apps could pose dangers to children.
-Please take the time to read through both and take care monitoring your child’s online activities.
+The link below offers guidance on how to prevent against radicalisation online, as well as highlighting which socialising apps could pose dangers to children.
+Please take the time to read through and take care monitoring your child’s online activities.